aizatrosli/pyTText/README.md

 [![asciicast](https://asciinema.org/a/347916.svg)](https://asciinema.org/a/347916)

-for more detail explaination, please refer [pyTText.md](pyTText.md).
+for more detail explaination, please refer [pyTText.md](pyTText.md) or on our blog post [Sentiment analysis on Trump and Hillary tweets](https://abualfateh2901.wixsite.com/afsaanalytics/post/sentiment-analysis-on-trump-and-hillary-tweets).

 ### Demo with Google Colab ###